 As businesses across Latin America and indeed around the world look for new opportunities in 2019 and beyond, expanding into new markets is often considered one of the best options for growth and long-term profitability.
 But deciding on the right market for your expansion can be tough, as there are countless factors to take into consideration before you can ensure a return on investment and commit to operating in a country on the other side of the world.

-Below, we offer a summary for Ecuador in 2019, share its most profitable and valuable industries, and discuss the future of the country’s economy as we head into the 2020s.
+Below, we offer a summary for doing business in Ecuador, share its most profitable and valuable industries, and discuss the future of the country’s economy.

 With a GDP of USD$103 billion and positive economic growth ranging from 0.1% to 5% over the past five years, Ecuador is a country on the up.
 Thanks to low unemployment in the country (latest figures put Ecuador’s unemployment figure at 5.4%) and a growing GDP per capita of USD$6,143, the country boasts an increasing middle-class citizenship, with many of its citizens having high levels of disposable income, meaning that there is a market for luxury goods and services.
 Inflation in the country has remained low, from a recent peak of 3.7% in 2014 to as low as -0.2% in 2017, which is good for consumers and for businesses.